 - The primary NIH organization for research on Tuberous Sclerosis is the National Institute of Neurological Disorders and Stroke

-Tuberous sclerosis is a rare genetic disease that causes noncancerous tumors to grow in the brain and other organs.
-Symptoms vary depending on the location of the tumors.
-Common symptoms include
+Tuberous sclerosis is a rare genetic disease that causes benign tumors to grow in the brain and other organs.
+Symptoms vary, depending on where the tumors grow.
+They could include

 Some people have signs of tuberous sclerosis at birth.
 In others it can take time for the symptoms to develop.
-In some people the disease is mild, while in others it causes severe disabilities.
+The disease can be mild, or it can cause severe disabilities.
 In rare cases, tumors in vital organs or other symptoms can be life-threatening.

 Tuberous sclerosis has no cure, but treatments can help symptoms.
-Options include medicines, educational and occupational therapy, dermabrasion, and surgery.
+Options include medicines, educational and occupational therapy, surgery, or surgery to treat specific complications.

 NIH: National Institute of Neurological Disorders and Stroke